syncfusion-content/maui-docs/MAUI/DigitalGauge/Getting-Started.md

 ---
 # Getting Started with the .NET MAUI DigitalGauge

 This section explains how to add the [.NET MAUI DigitalGauge](https://www.syncfusion.com/maui-controls/maui-digital-gauge) control.
 This section covers only the basic features needed to get started with Syncfusion DigitalGauge.
-Follow the steps below to add a basic scheduler view to your project.
+Follow the steps below to add a basic digital gauge view to your project.

 ## Prerequisites